kaby76/Antlr4BuildTasks/Readme.md

 This package uses a separately installed
-Java tool chain and Antlr tool chain (a jar file), which you will have to do.
-Java 8 must be installed, and environment variable JAVA_HOME set.
-Antlr4 Java tool must be downloaded, and the environment variable Antlr4BuildTasks set to the path of the jar file.
+Java tool chain and Antlr tool chain (a jar file), which you will have to install yourself.
+The advantage of decoupling the Antlr tool from the package allows one to work with the latest version of Antlr, instead of using a version that is older.
+The environment variable JAVA_HOME must be set for the Java installation.
+The
+environment variable Antlr4BuildTasks set to the path of the jar file.

 This package is a Net Standard assembly and works on Linux or Windows.